johnsonjh/dps8m-proxy/README.md

     FreeBSD, illumos, Linux, NetBSD, OpenBSD, Plan 9, Solaris, and Microsoft Windows) running on 13 different hardware architectures.

-* You can also install this software using `go install`:
+* You can also install this software using `go install` 📦:

   ```sh
   go install gitlab.com/dps8m/proxy@latest